Ahnaf-nub/GenDocu/README.md

 # Code Documentation Generator
 ### Overview
 If you are lazy like me in terms of generating documentation then this tool is for you!
 This project is a web-based application that generates detailed documentation from uploaded code files.
-The application is built using FastAPI for the backend, Groq's LLaMA model for generating the documentation, and a simple frontend with HTML, CSS, and JavaScript.
+The application is built using FastAPI for the backend, Meta's LLaMA 3.1 model using groq for generating the documentation, and a simple frontend with HTML, CSS, and JavaScript.
 *(This documentation is also written using this tool!!!)*
 **Try it out at https://gendocu.vercel.app**
 ## Features